-- (1) Place scales under each wheel (minimum capacity 1500 pounds for nose wheel and 1000 pounds capacity for main wheels). - (2) Place carpenter's levels on canopy track as shown in Figure 6-1. - (3) Level airplane both laterally and longitudinally by deflating one or two tires until the bubbles in the levels center.
+- (1) Place scales under each wheel (minimum capacity 1500 pounds for nose wheel and 1000 pounds capacity for main wheels), with a 1-inch thick wooden block between each wheel and the scale. - (2) Place carpenter's levels on canopy track as shown in Figure 6-1. - (3) Level airplane both laterally and longitudinally by deflating one or two tires until the bubbles in the levels center.